Can my dog eat Cherries?

 Multiple pits can be life-threatening.
 Avoid cherries entirely.

-โ๏ธ This information is for reference only and is not a substitute for professional veterinary advice.
-Always consult your veterinarian if you have concerns about your dog's health.
+For reference only — not a substitute for professional veterinary advice.
+Consult your vet if you have concerns about your dog's health.

 Other danger foods